Five Dynasties and Ten Kingdoms period: Culture

 The Five Dynasties and Ten Kingdoms period turned away from the international cultural mood of the Tang dynasty and appears as a transition towards the solidified national culture of the Song dynasty.
 Throughout the period, there was marked cultural and economic growth, rather than decline.

 Several Northern dynasties originated in the northeast, and centralisation of the north led to a migration of provincial elites into the capital, particularly northeasterners, creating a new metropolitan culture.
 After the unification of China by the Song dynasty, the culture, arts and literature of the Southern states were incorporated into the new regime.
 The Song dynasty adopted a distinctively Southern Chinese cultural outlook.
 The preserved cultural traditions of Southern Tang, Wu Yue and Later Shu were used to rebuild the cultural landscape of the north.
 Southern libraries were transported north, Southeastern architecture was promoted in the new capital, and Southeastern Buddhist icons, clergy and relics were concentrated in the new capital so as to reintegrate these traditions into the imperial culture.
 This was distinct from the five Northern dynasties, who never supported extended monastic lineage networks but instead typically sought to restrict them and draw on their economic and military resources.

-Although short, the period saw cultural innovations in different areas.
-Pottery saw the appearance of "white ceramics"/ In painting, the "varied landscape" of China was inspired by Taoism.
+Although short, the period had cultural innovations in different areas.
+In pottery, "white ceramics" were developed.
+In painting, the "varied landscape" of China was inspired by Taoism.
 It emphasized the sacredness of mountains as places between heaven and earth and depicted the natural world as a source of harmony.